ritua2/BOINCatTACC/README.md

 *http://SERVER_IP/boincserver*

 The BOINC server will automatically recognize your system as a volunteer and will submit jobs to it when they are available.
-For the TACC-2-BOINC server project, after July 30th 2018, the following URL can be used to add the project to the BOINC client: http://boinc.tacc.utexas.edu
+This project was previously named as TACC-2-BOINC and hence, had a different project URL.
+Since July 30th 2018, the project is called BOINC@TACC, and the following URL can be used for adding the project to the BOINC client: http://boinc.tacc.utexas.edu

 -------